prevwong/craft.js/packages/docs/docs/guides/basic-tutorial.md

 ```

 #### Settings Panel
-We would also want to create a section here where we can display a bunch of settings which our users could use to edit the props of the user components.
+We also want to create a section here where we can display a bunch of settings which our users can use to edit the props of the user components.

 For now, let's just put in some dummy text fields.
 We'll revisit this in the later sections.